RogerioDosSantos/aks_infra/README.md

-﻿# AKS Infrastructure Template
+﻿# AKS Infrastructure (For Development and Testing))

 ---

 ## 📖 Overview

-This repository provides a complete, modular infrastructure as code solution for deploying a sample Python REST API application to Kubernetes on Azure.
-The stack leverages **Terraform** for infrastructure provisioning, **Helm/Helmfile** for Kubernetes application deployment, and includes a simple, containerized Flask API as an example workload.
+This repository provides a complete, modular infrastructure as code solution for deploying multiple applications to Kubernetes on Azure for development and testing purposes.
+The stack leverages **Terraform** for infrastructure provisioning, **Helm/Helmfile** for Kubernetes application deployment.

+### Applications

+- **Python REST API**: A minimal Flask application exposing a `/hello` endpoint, containerized for easy deployment, test and as an example workload.

 ---